How to Become a Dentist

 Licenses, Certifications, and Registrations

 Dentists must be licensed in the state in which they work.
 All states require dentists to be licensed; requirements vary by state.
-Most states require a dentist to have a DDS or DMD degree from an accredited dental program, pass the written National Board Dental Examinations, and pass a state or regional clinical examination.
+Most states require a dentist to have a DDS or DMD degree from an accredited dental program, pass the written National Board Dental Examination, and pass a state or regional clinical examination.

 In addition, a dentist who wants to practice in a dental specialty must have a license in that specialty.
 Licensure requires the completion of a residency after dental school and, in some cases, the completion of a special state exam.